anjana-valsan/TABLEAU/High Cloud Airline Analysis(tableau)/readme.md

 The objective was to move beyond KPI tracking and enable deeper exploratory analysis of operational drivers affecting airline profitability and capacity planning.

-SQL was used for structured data preparation and KPI calculations prior to visualization.